project-alice-assistant/docs/docs/skill-development/database-access.md

 ---
+title: 'Database Access'
 sidebarDepth: 3
-title: Database Access
 ---

-# Database Access
+# Intro
 Alice comes with a built in SQLite database and offers a service provider for accessing the database.
 There are methods for creating, modifying and deleting a table built right into the skill constructor and there are methods available for adding, removing, modifying and of course reading the content of the database.